The ultimate 6-tubes clock

 The hardware has evolved from the previous design : double-sided PCB (made by Olimex), as small as possible with through-hole components.
 The FET is now driven by a dedicated chip, MPC1402 from Microchip.
 The later takes less space than discrete components, and is even cheaper.
 The FET remains cold at all time.
 It's a traditionnal 3x2 multiplex clock, using 2 74141 drivers (actually, their Russian equivalent).
 The amazing display is obtained by clever software, running in a PIC18.
 The latest design uses a PIC18F2420, because the 18F2321 was getting too small for the code (all written in assembly for speed and size).

-An album with many pictures can be found here.
+Movies (4 tubes clock) are shown on this page.
 The complete design (software, CAD files) is found in the download section.
 I am happy to answer eventual questions.
 Email me !